weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-huggingface.md

 ## How to use

-* If the OpenAI API key is not set in the `text2vec-huggingface` module, you can set the API key at query time by adding the following to the HTTP header: `X-Huggingface-Api-Key: <huggingface-api-key>`.
+* If the Hugging Face API key is not set in the `text2vec-huggingface` module, you can set the API key at query time by adding the following to the HTTP header: `X-Huggingface-Api-Key: <huggingface-api-key>`.
 * Using this module will enable [GraphQL vector search operators](/developers/weaviate/api/graphql/vector-search-parameters.md#neartext).

 ### Example